Interpretation of Testamentary Dispositions

 Inherited Shares are not Sufficient

-If the testator only disposes of part of his assets in the will, he leaves the rest to the legal heirs in case of doubt.
-If the testator expressly states that the appointed persons are to receive his entire estate, he excludes the legal heirs from the right of inheritance, even if he does not expressly name individual assets.
+If the testator disposes of only a part of their assets in the will, the remainder is presumed to go to the legal heirs.
+If the testator explicitly states that the appointed persons are to receive their entire estate, they exclude the legal heirs from the right of inheritance, even if they do not explicitly name individual assets.

-If an appointed heir does not accept the inheritance and the testator has not appointed a substitute, the remaining heirs take over his share according to their inheritance quotas.
-Only if this division is not possible does the legal succession apply.
+If an appointed heir does not accept the inheritance and the testator has not designated a substitute, the remaining heirs take over their share proportionally to their inheritance quotas.
+Only if this division is not possible does statutory succession apply.

 Avoid Restrictions as much as Possible

-If the testator formulates a substitute or subsequent inheritance unclearly, the court interprets the provision in such a way that the appointed heir can dispose of the assets as freely as possible.
-If there is no express restriction, the will generally allows him free disposal.
+If the testator formulates a substitute or subsequent inheritance unclearly, the court interprets the provision such that the appointed heir can dispose of the assets as unrestricted as possible.
+In the absence of an explicit restriction, the will generally allows them free disposal.

 Subsequent Heir for Person Capable of Making a Will